Udalova Group | Genomics of Inflammation

 1. Molecular control of pathogenic inflammatory monocyte/macrophage responses: IRF5

 Tissue resident and inflammatory monocytes and monocyte-derived macrophages cooperate in the inflamed tissue to guide the recruitment of neutrophils.
 Interferon regulatory factor 5 (IRF5) is a key regulator of inflammatory monocyte-derived macrophages (Udalova et al, Nat Rev Rheumatology, 2016).
-We demonstrated that it orchestrates the inflammatory cytokine and chemokine gene programme (Saliba et al, Cell Reports 2014), promotes Th1/Th17 immune response (Krausgruber et al Nat Immunology 2011) and plays an important role in tissue inflammation, pathology and remodelling (Weiss et al, PNAS 2015; Dalmas et al, Nat Medicine 2015; Byrne et al, Mucosal Immunology 2017).
-Our recent work has focused on the critical role of IRF5 in defining intestinal pathogenic macrophage signature in colitis.
+We demonstrated that it orchestrates the inflammatory cytokine and chemokine gene programme (Saliba et al, Cell Reports 2014), promotes Th1/Th17 immune response (Krausgruber et al Nat Immunology 2011), plays an important role in tissue inflammation, pathology and remodelling (Weiss et al, PNAS 2015; Dalmas et al, Nat Medicine 2015; etc) and defines monocyte adaptation to the tissue microenvironment during the inflammatory response (Corbin et al Sci Immunology 2020).

 2. Molecular control of pathogenic neutrophil responses: novel transcriptional regulators.

-Neutrophils are pathogenic in many inflammatory and autoimmune diseases, including rheumatoid arthritis, vasculitis, and lupus, with marked abnormalities in phenotype and function and extended lifespan.
+Neutrophils are pathogenic in many inflammatory and autoimmune diseases, including rheumatoid arthritis, vasculitis, and lupus, with marked abnormalities in phenotype and function and extended lifespan (Wang et al, JCI Insights 2020).
 We and others demonstrated that suppressing neutrophil infiltration into the synovium in mouse models of RA resolves joint inflammation (Blazek et al, J Exp Med 2015; Weiss et al, PNAS 2015).
 The molecular control of pathogenic neutrophil responses is largely unknown.
-We have developed a state-of-the-art genomic platform to reveal transcriptional circuits that control neutrophil function and identified novel putative regulators of neutrophil activation.
-We are currently validating the function of these transcription factors and unravelling the regulatory blueprint of neutrophil states in the signal-driven microenvironment.
+We have developed a state-of-the-art genomic platform to reveal transcriptional circuits that control neutrophil function and identified novel putative regulators of neutrophil activation (Khoyratty et al, Nat Immunology 2021).
+We are currently validating the function of these transcription factors and unravelling the regulatory blueprint of neutrophil states in the signal-driven microenvironment (Ballesteros et al, cell 2020).
 We are also translating our exciting new findings in to the human disease settings in collaboration with our clinical colleagues.